dotnet/runtime/src/setup/Documentation/design-docs/host-components.md

 * `apphost.exe` - which is used in case of self-contained apps.
 The name of the .exe will be app dependent and it comes with the app

 The executable does just one thing, it finds the `hostfxr.dll` (for Windows, Linux and Max use their respective naming schemes) and passes control to it.
-For `dotnet.exe` host the hostfxr is located next to the host.
+For `dotnet.exe` host the hostfxr is obtained from the `./shared/host/fxr<highestversion>` folder.
 For self-contained apps (apphost scenario):
-1. The app's folder is searched first
+1. The app's folder is searched first.
+This is either the folder where the `apphost.exe` lives or the path it has embeded in it as the app path.
 2. If the `DOTNET_ROOT` environment variable is defined, that path is searched
 3. The default shared locations are searched